 • You must be an Australian citizen or permanent resident (or be applying with someone who is).

-• You or the person you are applying with cannot have owned property in Australia that you previously lived in.
+• You or the person you are applying with cannot have owned property in Australia after 1 July 2000 that you previously lived in.

-• You must be building a brand-new home or buying one.
+• You must be building a brand-new home, buying a new home or purchasing a substantially renovated home.

 • The total value of the home, including the land, must be less than $750,000.